EmenstaNougat/ESP32-BlueJammer/README.md

 ## Portfolio and all my links
 Here you can visit my Portfolio, you'll find everything that you're looking for [here](https://emensta.pages.dev)!

+## Support me
+Via [this link](https://ko-fi.com/emensta), you can leave a tip to keep me motivated developing future projects!
+Thank you for your support :)

 <h1 align="center"> DISCLAIMER </h1>